yellowberryHN/redive/docs/guide.md

 don't need any of that.
 It should now ask you for a username.
 This doesn't really matter, I just made mine `WACCA`.
 **Leave the password blank so that the system will automatically log in and press Next.**

-Wait a few moments and you should be presented with the Windows desktop.
+Wait a few moments, and you should be presented with the Windows desktop.
 Ensure the files mentioned in the preface are your USB drive, and insert it back into the USB hub.
 You now want to run the 7-Zip installer, as many things will require you to extract archives.
-Once you've done that, open 7-Zip, go to `Tools > Settings`, and change all the extentions for your user to 7-Zip.
+Once you've done that, open 7-Zip, go to `Tools > Settings`, and change all the extensions for your user to 7-Zip.

 Next, you'll want to run the MAS script.
 To extract it from its archive, you'll want to use the password `1234`.
 After you run it, you'll want to select KMS38 and then select the first option.
 This will prevent Windows from screaming at